WizziBot/WGA_Texture_Editor/README.md

 ## Using the editor
 You can draw within the darker gray area (with the exception of some small border which is dependant on how well the pixel size divides).

-By default the active colour is black, to change to your active colours, use the keyboard keys 1-9 and 0 for erasing.
+By default the active colour is black, to switch to your imported colours use the keyboard keys 1-9 and 0 for erasing.
+The indicator in the top left will display the current colour you have selected.

 To save the work as a .wgat file, press `Ctrl+S` and a submatrix will be cropped from the canvas and saved as `texture.wgat`, you are free to rename this file.